farahh001/Farahs-GradSchoolZero-TEAM-S/README.md

 1. For that we have to create SuperUser.
 In the Windows Terminal, First activate the environment.
 Then type `python manage.py createsuperuser`
 It will ask for username and password to activate the superuser duties.

+-> You can apply as as instructor or student
+-> After admin accepts new instructor or student, a UUID is given at the top which can be used to make an account for instructor and student
+-> Use your new account credentials to login as student or instructor